Compiled by Pirah Aijaz

 There is still much to be done, but I am happy we were able to provide skills to 9 transgenders who didn’t even know the ABCs of stitching, and 8 of them are working with Baazyaft and earning income now.
 Additionally, they are learning marketing and selling skills, which would make it easier for them, to start their own brand in the future, if they wish to do so.

-Prior to becoming an entrepreneur, you worked in banking sector.
+Prior to becoming an entrepreneur, you worked in the banking sector.
 Why did you leave your job?

 The culture of long work hours made it impossible for me to continue my career in banking after I got married.
 And that’s the reason, I decided to leave the job.